 Most visitors travel to Santorini via ferry from Athens.

-This is an exciting adventure with stunning panoramic views.
+This is an exciting adventure with stunning panoramic views and where your itinerary in Santorini begins.

 As you approach Santorini, you feel like you are arriving in a place that in a way doesn´t seem real.